segejung/SDP2/Assignment5/design-information.md

 ## 4. Whenever the board is generated, or re-generated it will meet the following criteria:
 ## a.
 The board will consist of a square full of letters.
 The square should have the number of letters, both horizontally and vertically, indicated by the size of the square board from the game settings (4x4, 5x5, 6x6, 7x7, or 8x8).
 The board class has several classes that makes up a board.
 Square is inside the board class.
+It is aggregation.
 In the square class, the attribute is the boardSize which is an integer and can be 4 from 8. xTile and yTile indicate the size of the squares.

 ## b. ⅕ (rounded up) of the letters will be vowels (a,e,i,o,u). ⅘ will be consonants.
 Letters is a class where it distinguishes vowels and consonants.
 The board class generatesVowels() and generatesConsonants().
+Letter class is aggregation to Board.

 ## c.
 The letter Q will be displayed as ‘Qu’ (so that Q never appears alone).
 Letter class has attribute for Q.